 Imagine 2000 or more islands rising from the emerald waters of the Gulf of Tonkin and you have a vision of breathtaking beauty.
 Halong translates as ‘where the dragon descends into the sea’, and legend claims the islands of Halong Bay were created by a great dragon from the mountains.
 As it charged towards the coast, its flailing tail gouged out valleys and crevasses.
 When it finally plunged into the sea, the area filled with water, leaving only the pinnacles visible.

 Designated a World Heritage site in 1994, this mystical landscape of limestone islets is often compared to Guilin in China or Krabi in southern Thailand.
 In reality, Halong Bay is more spectacular.
 The bay’s immense number of islands are dotted with wind- and wave-eroded grottoes, and their sparsely forested slopes ring with birdsong.

 Beyond a boat cruise, visitors to Halong also come to explore the caves.
-There are few real beaches in Halong Bay, but Lan Ha Bay has idyllic sandy coves a short boat hop from Cat Ba Town.
+There are few real beaches in Halong Bay, but Lan Ha Bay has sandy coves a short boat hop from Cat Ba Town.

 Sprawling Halong City is the bay’s main gateway, but the raffish collection of highrise hotels and karaoke bars is not a great introduction to this incredible site.

 Most visitors sensibly opt for tours that include sleeping on a boat in the bay.
 Some travellers dodge Halong City and head straight for Cat Ba Town, from where trips to less-visited, equally alluring Lan Ha Bay are easily set up.
 Cat Ba Island can also be a good base for visiting the landscapes of Halong Bay itself.